Clapboiz/Detection-and-Mitigation-DDoS-in-Hybrid-Cloud-using-ML-DL/README.md

   Figure 2: Example to config python version
 </p>

+You must download the dataset in Datasets/about.md, in this file there will be a link to the original dataset for you to download.

 To run this project you must download the necessary libraries for python

 <p align="center">